iamTinMan67/claim-manager/README.md

 Claim Manager is a powerful, feature-rich application that helps legal professionals and teams manage their cases efficiently.
 It provides tools for evidence management, task tracking, calendar integration, real-time collaboration, and secure sharing capabilities.

+### Terminology
+- **Claim Owner (Broadcaster)**: The creator/owner of a claim.
+Can share a claim, manage permissions, and initiate shared features (video, whiteboard, chat, assignments, export).
+Counted as a participant in collaboration features.
+- **Collaborator (Guest)**: An invited participant with scoped permissions on a shared claim.
+Cannot re‑share a claim or change permissions.

 ## ✨ Key Features

 ### 🏠 **Core Management**